IgorNadj/rsf-zero/README.md

 🕊 **Minimal**: Add whatever you want on top, nothing bundled that you don't use\
 🕊 **Simple**: Add `'use server'` to run something on the server, and you're done, nothing new to learn\
-🕊️ **Done**: Instead, spend your spare time sipping a nice coffee or looking at a bird
+🕊️ **Done**: Instead, spend your spare time sipping a tea or looking at a nice bird